metzgergroup/onet/README.md

 #### Note for local development

-Thsi requires the GNU version of `sed`, which can be installed on Mac OS X using Homebrew:
+This requires the GNU version of `sed`, which can be installed on Mac OS X using Homebrew:

     brew install gnu-sed --with-default-names